MobileProto16/Mobile-Proto-16/lesson4/README.md

 - A way to delete items when the user completes them.
 - A way to edit an item.
 - Use a custom `Adapter`.
 You could make an icon that changes when the item is completed, or make each item have an inline edit/complete button, but make something custom that goes beyond an `ArrayAdapter`.
+- Uses ButterKnife instead of `findViewById` to declare variables.

 Stretch goals (optional):
 - Have each item have a description that displays when you click on it, maybe in an `AlertDialog` or a different fragment.